perakakis/CoVidAffect/README.md

 **postcode** – The participant’s postal code that is used for geolocation.

-**family** – Numeric value that codes the number of people in the residence.
+**family_members** – Numeric value that codes the number of people in the residence.
 Possible values are: 1 (“I live alone”), 2, 3, 4, 5, and 6+.

-**family_ages** – Age of each one of the residents included in the variable family.
+**family_ages** – Age of each one of the residents included in the variable family_members.

-**family_relation** – The relationship between the participant and each one of the residents included in the variable family.
+**family_relation** – The relationship between the participant and each one of the residents included in the variable family_members.
 Possible comma separated values are: parent, partner, child, sibling, grandparent, grandchild, other, any (=no family relation).

-**type_living** – Housing type.
+**residence_type** – Housing type.
 Possible values are: study, apartment, house, residence, chalet, other.

-**living_rooms** – When type_living is set to apartment, house, or chalet, this numeric variable codes the number of rooms (1, 2, or 3+).
+**residence_rooms** – When residence_type is set to apartment, house, or chalet, this numeric variable codes the number of rooms (1, 2, or 3+).

 **open_spaces** – Access to open spaces.
 Possible comma separated values are: balcony, garden, yard, other, no.

 **work_previous** – Employment status before the crisis.
 Possible values are: employee, self (self-employed), unemployed, student, retired, other.

-**work_actual** – Current employment status before the crisis.
+**work_current** – Current employment status before the crisis.
 Possible values are: same, new, telework, erte (temporary employment suspension), fired, increased, reduced, other.

 **income** – Net monthly income.
 Coded in 10 possible ranges (in Euros): 0-500, 500-1000, 1000-1500, 1500-2000, 2000-2500, 2500-3000, 3000-5000, 5000-7000, 7000-9000, 9000+.

 **negative_economy** – Binary flag to code the participant's perception on whether the crisis has negatively affected their economic situation (0=’no’, 1=’yes’).

 **covid** – Codes presence of COVID-19 symptoms.
-Possible values are: no, not_reported (symptomatic but not officially diagnosed), reported (officially diagnosed with COVID-19).
+Possible values are: no, not_diagnosed (symptomatic but not officially diagnosed), diagnosed (officially diagnosed with COVID-19).

 **covid_family** – Codes presence of COVID-19 symptoms in other residents.
-Possible values are: no, not_reported (symptomatic but not officially diagnosed), reported (officially diagnosed with COVID-19).
+Possible values are: no, not_diagnosed (symptomatic but not officially diagnosed), diagnosed (officially diagnosed with COVID-19).

-**activity** – Codes the number of hours dedicated to physical exercise before the crisis.
+**physical_activity** – Codes the number of hours dedicated to physical exercise before the crisis.
 Possible values are: 0-2, 2-4, 4-6, 6-8, 8+.

 **valence** – Valence rating before the crisis in a scale from -50 (negative) to +50 (positive).